BenjaminDoran/motif-paper/sections/paper-methodology.md

 # Methodology

-In this section We will explain SkinnyDip's function as well as its underlying components, and detail what steps we took to apply this family of algorithms to the problem of motif discovery.
+In this section We will explain UniDip and SkinnyDip's function as well as their underlying components.
+And, we will detail what steps we took to apply this family of algorithms to the problem of motif discovery.

 ## How SkinnyDip Functions